-The Institution recognized the securitized transactions performed during 2009 according to the new accounting criteria issued by the Commission in April 2009 regarding "Asset recognition and derecognition", "Securitized transactions" and "Consolidation of special-purpose entities".
-After applying these criteria, the Institution derecognized the securitized assets held by the trusts, which were subsequently consolidated on its balance sheet.
+The Institution recognized the securitized transactions performed during 2009 according to the new accounting criteria issued by the Commission in April 2009 regarding "Asset recognition and elimination", "Securitized transactions" and "Consolidation of special-purpose entities".
+After applying these criteria, the Institution eliminated the securitized assets held by the trusts, which were subsequently consolidated on its balance sheet.
 Accordingly, these assets are recorded under assets in the balance sheet.
-The securitizations performed prior to 2009 are not consolidated, based on the treatment established by the Commission.